Manchester True Wage: a strong city economy, but commute time and costs still matter

 Sources: Jobs in Manchester 2025 labour market analysis; Greater Manchester Combined Authority Labour Market Insights Pack, Spring 2025.

-Manchester salaries can look attractive relative to many parts of the UK, but a true-wage view quickly shows why office pattern still matters.
+Manchester salaries can look attractive relative to many parts of the UK, but a true-wage view quickly shows why number of office days still matters.
 Centre for Cities puts the average one-way commute at 31 minutes across Greater Manchester, and only 20% of residents can reach the city centre by public transport in 30 minutes.
 Once you convert commute time into weekly lost hours, the real hourly value of an office-heavy role can fall more than most offer comparisons suggest.

 Why commute time is the key Manchester input